2004 United States presidential election

 Bush won by a narrow margin of 35 electoral votes and took 50.7% of the popular vote.
 Bush swept the South and the Mountain states and took the crucial swing states of Ohio, Iowa, and New Mexico, the last two flipping Republican.
 Although Kerry flipped New Hampshire, Bush won both more electoral votes and states than in 2000.
 Ohio was the tipping-point state, and was considered to be the state that allowed Bush to win reelection.
 Some aspects of the election process were subject to controversy, although not to the degree seen in the 2000 presidential election.
 Bush won Florida by a 5% margin, a significant improvement over his razor-thin victory margin in the state four years earlier that had led to a legal challenge in Bush v.
 Gore.
-This remains the most recent presidential election in which the Republican candidate won Colorado, New Mexico, and Virginia.
+As of 2024, this marked the last election where the Republican nominee won Colorado, New Mexico, and Virginia; it was also the last election where the Republican nominee won Nevada until 2024.

-At the time, Bush received the most popular votes in history; this record went on to be broken in 2008.
+At the time, Bush received the most popular votes in history, a record that would be broken in 2008.
 Bush's win was the only Republican popular vote victory during the eight elections from 1992 to 2020.
-Since 1984, Bush is the only incumbent Republican president to have won a second term and since 1988, the only Republican presidential candidate to have won a majority of the popular vote.
-(Note: In the 2024 election, Republican Donald Trump won a plurality of the popular vote, but was 0.2% short of a majority.)
-This is also the most recent election where a male Democratic presidential candidate lost, and is the last time any of the major parties have had a native-born Southerner on the presidential ticket.
+Bush is the only incumbent Republican president to have won a second consecutive term since Ronald Reagan in 1984, (Note: In 2024, Republican Donald Trump won a second non-consecutive term, after losing his re-election campaign in 2020.) and the only Republican presidential candidate to have won a majority of the popular vote since his father in 1988.
+(Note: In 2024, Republican Donald Trump won a plurality of the popular vote, but was 0.2% short of a majority.)